Spider-Man in television: Spider-Man (1978–1979)

 In 1978, a Spider-Man live-action tokusatsu series was produced for Japanese television by Toei Company.
 Due to a request by Bandai that the show include giant robots and vehicles, it was not a faithful adaptation: instead of Peter Parker, Spider-Man is Takuya Yamashiro (山城拓也, Yamashiro Takuya).
 The show is not related to Ryoichi Ikegami's earlier 1970 Spider-Man manga.
 Toei planned to follow the series with a new show starring Captain Japan, a Japanese counterpart of Captain America called, but the show was modified and became Battle Fever J, the first official installment of Toei's Super Sentai franchise (barring the retroactive recognition of Himitsu Sentai Gorenger and JAKQ Dengekitai in later years).
 Having costumed superheroes pilot giant robots began in this Spider-Man series, was carried over to Battle Fever J, and became a tradition in the Super Sentai franchise.

 Spider-Noir (2026)

-A live action Spider-Man Noir series spins-out of the animated Spider-Verse film series, Spider-Noir, is also in development for MGM+.
-Nicolas Cage will star as the titular character, reprising his role from Spider-Man: Into the Spider-Verse (2018).
+A live action Spider-Man Noir series spins-out of the animated Spider-Verse film series, Spider-Noir, was released for MGM+.
+Nicolas Cage stars as the titular character, as a different version of his character from Spider-Man: Into the Spider-Verse (2018).
+The series premiered in its entirety in the United States on MGM+ on May 25, 2026, and was released globally, including in the United States, on May 27 on Prime Video, consisting of eight episodes.